tigera-solutions/cc-eks-egress-gw/modules/module-9-egw-elastic-ip.md

    curl ipconfig.io
    ```

-The response will be some public IP address mapped from AWS to route traffic to your node.
-It's ephemeral and can change at any moment.
+The response will be the Elastic IP address allocated to your egress gateway.
+It's **NOT** ephemeral and will not change unless you release it.

 You can stop the pod of using the egress gateway by removing the annotation previously done.